 Locate the prehistoric dinosaurs beneath Thermopolis

-If you ever dreamed of being a paleontologist and discovering a prehistoric dinosaur fossil, stop into the quaint town of Thermopolis, Wyo.
-Southeast of Yellowstone is the Wyoming Dinosaur Center in Thermopolis, which has appeared on CNN’s list of best dinosaur museums in the world.
+If you ever dreamed of being a paleontologist or discovering a dinosaur fossil, stop at The Wyoming Dinosaur Center in the quaint town of Thermopolis, Wyo.

 “Since we’ve been taking families out digging in the sites every summer, up to several families a day, just to give them that one-on-one paleontology experience,” says Andrew Rossi, a certified heritage interpreter at the Wyoming Dinosaur Center.

-“Pretty much every kid who comes here dreams of becoming a paleontologist,” Rossi says.
-“Even better than that some kids who worked with us 20 years ago are working on getting their Ph.D. in paleontology now.”
+“Pretty much every kid who comes here dreams of becoming a paleontologist,” says Rossi.
+“Even better than that, some kids who worked with us 20 years ago are working on getting their Ph.D. in paleontology now.”

 Wyoming Dinosaur Center